 Another apparent trend is the theme of self-organizing, which refers to an organization’s need for self organizing teams.
 Self-organization is a huge indicator to an organization’s competitiveness.

 So what do these trends suggest for the business analysis climate in 2018?
 Let’s put it this way- things are looking good.
 The BA Times reports that there will be an increased need for business analysts in 2018, due to the necessity of increased cyber security, the attractiveness of crossover skills as budgets become tighter, the data-driven nature of technical projects and more.
-With that said, it’s a good time to look into business analysis- let the experts at Pierson Requirements Group guide you to your dream career in business analysis.
+With that said, it’s a good time to look into it- let the experts at Pierson Requirements Group guide you to your dream career in business analysis.